After listing Kuala Sepetang in my 2015 Wish List, I finally made it there, a year and 10 months later but better than never.

-Unlike Ipoh, Taiping was incredibly quiet and we had the streets to ourselves.
+Unlike Ipoh, Taiping is unhurried and quiet; we had the streets to ourselves.
 We briefly snickered at a pawn (not porn) shop called Nen Nen (the Hokkien word for breasts), before being enticed by the sweet smell of cempedak goreng (jack fruit fritters) to PSL Goreng where soft gooey bananas, sweet potatoes, cassava, samosas and spring rolls were being deep-fried for teatime.

 3pm Checking in

 When planning the trip, I had hoped to stay at Happy8 Retreat in Kuala Sepetang, but its website was down.
 Sojourn, according to booking sites, only had dormitory bunks on the ground floor left.
 So we ended up at Richard’s pick of Louis Hotel.

 It was a good choice.
 Aesthetically not my thing, but spotlessly clean and very comfortable.
 The rooms were a decent size and the amenities plentiful: TV with satellite channels, air-conditioning, safe, kettle, local coffee (and tea), showers with good water pressure, hot water, hairdryer and even house slippers.
 It lacked a fridge, and the towels smelt a bit musty (dry laundry must be a challenge in Malaysia’s wettest town) but its location – downtown by the market – was excellent, the service was warm, and both CCTV and the kindly guard kept an eye on the car.
 After a brief lie down and some hastily scoffed cempedak goreng – which were delicious – we headed out.

 5pm Wandering the mangroves of Matang Forest